 the authorized schedule of service delivery per day, week, month or other time frame specific to the service if not listed on the above forms.

-Within five business days after eligibility determination for the STAR+PLUS Home and Community Based Services (HCBS) program, new applicants who choose the CDS option are referred to the FMSA they selected to begin the initiation process.
+Within five business days after eligibility determination for the STAR+PLUS or STAR+PLUS Home and Community Based Services (HCBS) program, new applicants who choose the CDS option are referred to the FMSA they select to begin the initiation process.

-Within five business days of receipt of the completed Form 1584, ongoing STAR+PLUS HCBS program members who choose the CDS option are referred to the FMSA they selected to begin the CDS initiation process.
+Within five business days of receipt of the completed Form 1584, ongoing STAR+PLUS and STAR+PLUS HCBS program members who choose the CDS option are referred to the FMSA they selected to begin the CDS initiation process.

 The MCO service coordinator provides the FMSA the following documentation: